 Basically, chemotherapy is carried out on an outpatient basis, depending on the type of therapy.

-If you are considering treatment options abroad, our company medical service «Unims», can offer services of organization chemotherapy in pancreatic cancer in one of the best private clinics in Israel - Assuta .
+If you are considering treatment options abroad is our medical service can offer services organization chemotherapy in pancreatic cancer in one of the best private clinics in Israel - Assuta .

 Indications for chemotherapy in pancreatic cancer